seaniedan/weatherWHAT/README.md

 Please send a message or pull request if you spot something that isn't clear or doesn't work.
 Want to help?
 * Write an installation script
+* Share your icon packages - see 'how to create an icon package' below

 ## Author